LucaPregno/TLN/readme.md

 | Gli ultimi avanzi della vecchia Repubblica sono stati spazzati via  | The last leftovers of old Republic has been swept away.  |
 | È una mossa di tuo padre  | It is a move of your father.  |

-How we can see simpleNLG not only help us to add punctuation, but move the adjectives before nouns (which is more "english style" compared to italian).
-Moreover decline verbs according to the number of the subject (e.g. in my dictionary ```"Ha": "have"``` but simpleNLG decline it using "has").
+As we can see simpleNLG not only help us to add punctuation, but move the adjectives before nouns (which is more "english style" compared to italian).
+Moreover, decline verbs according to the number of the subject (e.g. in my dictionary ```"Ha": "have"``` but simpleNLG decline it using "has").

 ### Library